Why Trust OMD?

 Auburn University at Montgomery — MEd in Kinesiology: Physical Education

-Auburn University at Montgomery features an online MEd in Kinesiology with a Physical Education concentration that blends pedagogy and sport science.
-This 33-credit program is delivered primarily online with a required practicum in a school setting for hands-on experience.
+Auburn University at Montgomery (AUM) offers an online MEd in Kinesiology with a concentration in Physical Education that combines pedagogy with sport science principles.
+The 33-credit program is delivered primarily online and includes a required practicum completed in a school setting.

 Admissions Requirements: